Brixworth

-Brixworth is a large village and civil parish in West Northamptonshire, England.
+Brixworth is a village and civil parish in West Northamptonshire, England.
 The 2001 census recorded a parish population of 5,162, increasing to 5,228 at the 2011 census.
 The village's All Saints' Church is of Anglo-Saxon origin.

 Location

 The village is about 5 mi north of Northampton next to the A508 road, which now by-passes the village.
 It is about 8 mi south of Market Harborough.
 About 3 mi north of the village is a junction with the A14 road that runs between the M1 and M6 motorway interchange at Catthorpe east to Cambridge and the east coast port of Felixstowe.